-I cannot resist trying different pasta shapes, so when I saw these giant shells, my hand reached for them even before my brain had clicked into gear.
+I can't resist trying different pasta shapes, so when I saw these giant shells, my hand reached for them even before my brain had clicked into gear.
 I had no clear idea of what I would use them for, I just had to have them.
 A bit like shoes in that respect.
 No snidey comments please Graham, oh husband of mine!

 So these gorgeous giant shells sat in the cupboard looking pretty until one evening, when my brother-in-law was coming for dinner.
 I wanted to make something different, but didn't want to do a big shop (hey I have a baby now, shopping isn't such a pleasure any more).

 I had ricotta in the fridge, left over from making cheesecake brownies, spinach in the salad drawer, waiting to be made into soup and I always have ingredients to hand for making a basic tomato sauce.
-So Conchiglioni Al Forno seemed like a good option.
+So Conchiglioni Al Forno (baked pasta) seemed like a good option.
 Of course at that point it was giant shells, stuffed with spinach and ricotta and topped with tomato sauce and mozzarella.